 In my practice, I often see clients who are are struggling with anxiety or depression.
 Some clients also have PTSD or other traumatic events they are trying to make sense of.
-There are some fantastic methods of recovery for these clients.
-For years I have been trained on techniques like EMDR, somatic experiencing and neurofeedback to help speed the healing process along.
+There are some fantastic methods of recovery.
+For years I have been trained in techniques like EMDR, somatic experiencing and neurofeedback to help speed the healing process along.

 If you’re dealing with an issue like this, I would be happy to help.
 Please reach out by calling my office at 310-314-6933 or email me at firstname.lastname@example.org to explore the best steps forward to help heal your life.